ropensci-archive/roweb2/content/technotes/2019-12-19-urls-checking/index.md

     ## [1] TRUE

-Sometimes you’ll need an user-agend whose name does not contain crul.
+Sometimes you’ll need an user-agent whose name does not contain “curl”, which the default user-agent of crul contains (`crul:::make_ua()` is libcurl/7.58.0 r-curl/4.3 crul/0.9.1.9991).

 ``` r
 # some urls will require a different useragent string